ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Host Plants and Habitat

-Acadian Hairstreak's larval hosts are many willows, including Black Willow (Salix nigra), Pussy Willow (Salix discolor), Silky Willow (Salix sericea), and Beaked Willow (Salix bebbiana), all of which are native to, and found in, every county in Massachusetts (Dow Cullina et al., 2011).
-These willows, especially Black and Pussy, are widespread in the state, so the scarcity of the butterfly is somewhat surprising, and may have to do more with climate or some other aspect of habitat, such as the availability of nearby nectar sources or the presence of suitable ants.
-The butterfly is almost always associated with willow-bordered wetlands, such as wet meadows and streamsides, but may often be found nectaring in nearby, drier sites, such as a dry rocky hilltop in Woburn where Acadians nectar on New Jersey Tea (see photo above).
+These willows, especially black and pussy, are widespread in Massachusetts, so the scarcity of the butterfly today is somewhat surprising, and may have to do more with climate or some other aspect of habitat, such as the availability of nearby nectar sources or the presence of suitable ants.
+The butterfly is almost always associated with willow-bordered wetlands, such as wet meadows and streamsides, but may often be found on flowers at nearby, drier sites, such as a dry rocky hilltop in Woburn (see photo above).
+Nectar sources include milkweeds, dogbane, and New Jersey tea.

 Relative Abundance Today